piepdx/pie-cookbook/drafts/working-draft-tactical.md

 #### Upkeep and Maintenance

+If your accelerator is located within a larger office building, you may be expected to cover the costs of janitorial services or garbage.
+Or you may discover that you need to build another conference room.
+Or maybe some of your desks will fall apart because you didn't buy the IKEA desks we recommend.

+Whatever the case, you're going to need to spend some money keeping the space up to snuff — or maybe even improved.
+So earmark a portion of your budget to account for those expenditures.

 ## Sample pro forma

 To get you started on the budgeting process, we've wiped a pro forma that PIE used for budgeting.
 It's a good way to start thinking through your budget.
 Feel free to make a copy and retool it to suit your needs.